 By choosing things to focus on each day such as nature; by focusing on deeper layers in conversations with others, and by checking in on our bodies throughout the day, we will naturally get much better at being mindful.
 Mindful practice of our self, others around us and nature covers the majority of life’s answers and much of our happiness.
 If we pause for a moment and reflect; if we are comfortable in our own skin, if we can create deep human connections, and if we can can work harmoniously with nature, does anything else outside of these domains matter too much?
 Practice mindful tasks around these three domains each day and many of other life’s events will look after themselves.

 Our resilience course has many more tips on mindfulness, resilient thinking, and creating strong social bonds.
 We also have a course postnatal pilates & mindfulness for new mums which can help new mums regain their strength.

-Pierre Azzam, MD recently shared his thoughts about single-tasking, tips to help you concentrate, and how to stop getting distracted with Meaningful Paths;
+Pierre Azzam, MD recently shared his thoughts about single-tasking, tips to help you concentrate, and how to stay focused with Meaningful Paths;

 ‘Your attention is under constant strain, and living in the 21st century isn’t helping.
 You’re bombarded by electronic distractions and surrounded by a hustling culture that conflates crowded to-do lists with personal value.
 In response, you may feel compelled to split your attention and multitask.
 But even when multitasking FEELS productive; research suggest that it comes at the expense of ACTUAL productivity, nit to mention peace of mind.
 So how can you channel peace AND productivity?
 Try your hand at single-tasking: the deliberate practice of directed awareness to one action at a time.